 1) Overcoming the idea that you can’t afford to save a lot of money at this point in your life.

-Despite these challenges, investing in your twenties is absolutely critical in terms of overall earnings power.
 Let’s take a look at the best ways to take advantage of these important years.

 Step 1: Understand that time is on your side

 And it won’t always be that way.
 The power of compounding becomes much stronger the longer you can let it work for you.